-This hotspot is also responsible for so much seismic activity, that Hawaii is ranked the #1 state most likely to feel an earthquake!
+This hotspot is also responsible for so much seismic activity that it makes Hawaii the #1 state most likely to feel an earthquake!

-These five volcanoes are responsible for a whole bunch of impressive world records such as: “most active”, “most massive” and “tallest sea mountain”.
+These six volcanoes are responsible for a whole bunch of impressive world records such as: “most active”, “most massive” and “tallest sea mountain”.
 Three volcanoes are still active: Hualalai, Mauna Loa and Kilauea.
 Kilauea is currently erupting while the other two could erupt at any time.
 Mauna Kea is dormant, Kohala inactive and Mahukona has probably never breached the oceans surface.

-Each of these volcanoes has many stories to tell, some of which you can find below.
-Oh, and before we forget, the Big Island is not the only Hawaiian island with active volcanoes. there is a new island in the making in front of the Big Island right now (Loihi) which will break the ocean surface in an estimated 10.000 / 100.000 years, and did you know that the Haleakala volcano on Maui that could still erupt!?
+Each of these volcanoes has a storie to tell, some of which you can find below.
+Oh, and before we forget, the Big Island is not the only Hawaiian island with active volcanoes.
+There is a new island in the making in front of the Big Island right now (Loihi) which will break the ocean surface in an estimated 10.000 / 100.000 years, and did you know that the Haleakala volcano on Maui could still erupt!?

 Kohala is the oldest volcano on the island of Hawaii.
 It is about one million years old and erupted for the last time about 120.000 years ago.
 Kohala makes up the northern part of the Big Island (think: Waipi’o valley) and used to be a lot bigger.
 Shortly after its last eruption the northern part of the volcano collapsed into the ocean in a giant landslide.
 This landslide created the stunning sea cliffs of Pololu and Waipi’o valley, and also created a monster-tsunami that reached a height of 500 m (1,640 ft)!